Vijaytiwari3920/DSA_Python/README.md

 ---

-### 0. Read this first: calibration and honest constraints
+### 0. Read this first: calibration and honest constraints.

 This project stacks four independently hard things: originating a sound cryptographic primitive, implementing crypto correctly, learning Rust and Go from zero, and bridging them with FFI.
 That is ambitious for a solo effort, and the plan is structured to protect you from the two ways it most commonly fails.